kotoMJ/kotox-android/README.md

 Role of this repository is:
-- keep useful ideas
-- keep useful features to be reused
+- realize and store useful code/ideas
 - try new things in the non trivial, but safe place

 ## Module structure

 **mobile** - aggregates application modules